What Happens to Businesses That Are Not ADA Compliant?

 Takeaway

-All businesses should do everything they can to ensure accessibility and ADA compliance, including using ADA-compliant signage throughout the premises.
+All businesses should do everything possible to ensure accessibility and ADA compliance, including using ADA signage throughout the premises.
 Otherwise, there’s a risk of incurring heavy fines and even being hit with costly lawsuits.
 That’s why it’s so important to familiarize yourself with the rules and self-audit your building.

-If you discover your business is not ADA compliant due to a lack of proper signage, the team at Erie Custom Signs can help.
-We offer a wide range of ready-made signs to help you get your building up to code quickly.
+If you discover your business is not ADA compliant due to a lack of proper signage, the team at Erie Custom Signs can help!
+We offer a wide range of customizable and ready-made signs to help you get your building up to code quickly.
 Visit our e-commerce store today to browse our selection.